Updated May 30, 2023

 What is the Honing Process?

-Falling under the category of the abrasive machining process, honing is the process of eliminating markings and roughness left on a job by cutting instruments to make it the right size.
+Honing falls under the abrasive machining process and involves eliminating markings and roughness on a job caused by cutting instruments in order to make it the right size.
 Manufacturers use honing machines to produce internal combustion engines, air-bearing spindles, and cylinder and gear finishing.